 Acheson went on to develop a furnace design which is still the basis of most silicon carbide manufacturing today.

 The furnace uses heating elements made from graphite rods which have an electric current passed through them, heating them to around 2500°C. As the surrounding mixture of sand and coke heats up, a layer of silicon carbide slowly forms around each graphite rod.
 The manufacturers remove this layer and, using various processes, turn it into a silicon carbide powder.
 One of the benefits of this material is that it doesn’t change (expand or retract) in lower temperatures.

 That powder is then supplied to product manufacturers who use various shaping methods to produce their final items.
 These methods can include extrusion, pressing and casting.
 This material can be made to create burner nozzles, which are used to provide gas in a furnace.

 The bulk manufacture of silicon carbide quickly took off and by the end of the 1890s, the Carborundum Company was producing 500 tonnes of silicon carbide per year.
 The silicon carbide production process is very energy-intensive and the first commercial plant to use the Acheson process was actually built close to Niagara Falls so that they could make use of the cheaper electricity available from the hydroelectric plant there.

 Silicon carbide is one of the hardest materials known to man and is excellent for use as an abrasive for cutting and grinding.
 It combines outstanding thermal shock resistance with a low density and high mechanical strength.
 Additionally, silicon carbide offers extreme hardness and abrasion resistance as well as outstanding chemical stability in aggressive environments.

-If you want more information on silicon carbide, the products that can be made from it, and how they’d help you, please feel to contact us.
+If you would like more information on silicon carbide, the products that can be made from it, and how they’d help you, please contact us today.